bgeorgios/XSEAr/R/Documentation.md

 ***pwmGEV.R***

-Function to fit a GEV distribution using the probability weighted moments (PWM) method.
+Function to fit a GEV distribution using the Probability Weighted Moments (PWM) method.
 An initial guess for the shape parameter (xi) is required since it is numerically optimized as a function of the first three sample PWMs.

+***mleTP.R***

+Function to fit a tapered Pareto distribution using the Maximum Likelihood Estimation (MLE) method.
+An initial guess for both the beta and theta parameters is required since they are numerically optimized.

 ***Boston-surge.csv***